ad-freiburg/text-utils/README.md

-## Text utilities
+## Text correction utilities

-This repository contains text utilities used in many Deep Learning based NLP applications.
+This repository contains Python utilities (backed by Rust) used in many Deep Learning based NLP applications.

 It is mainly designed to be used for whitespace correction,